PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

   await loginCommon.loginBO(this, page);
 });
 ```
-Note: You can specify another user and password.
+Note: We can specify the user and password we log in with.

 ```js
 it('should login in BO', async function () {